 8. Governor George Ryan

-He has been perhaps the most scandalous governor of the US.
+He has been perhaps the most corrupt government officials of the US.
 He served as the governor for just one term and after sometime, it was found that Mr. Ryan was involved in a number of criminal activities.
 After a thorough investigation, he was discovered guilty on 22 felony charges, including bribery, tax fraud, racketeering, money laundering and last but certainly not the least, extortion.
 He also used campaign funds for his own personal use.
 After a lengthy trial, he was convicted on all 22 counts.